reilnur/Monomon-Tourney/readme.md

 Cost of entry: Gift 1 sub to BigMurph619's channel with the message "I'm in!"
 This will be added to the awards pool distributed by Murph.
 Please try to do this in a timely manner (i.e. prior to the Oct.
 11th start date).
 You may still participate in the tournament without gifting a sub but you will not be eligible for the award pool.

 ## Point Breakdown
 Your first 5 runs past Brock will be added together to get your cumulative score.
+PLEASE: Ensure you are updating in my discord's "Monomon Tourney Points" channel.
 |           Points          |
 | :-----------------------: |
 | Brock                     |